comixed/comixed/CONFIGURATION.md

     comixed.batch.add-cover-to-image-cache.schedule=0 0 * * * *

+See [below](Scheduling-Processes) for details on the scheduling format.

+**NOTE:** There is no matching command line argument to override this.

+## Scheduling Processes

+The scheduling format used looks like the following:

+    property.name=* * * * * *

-To simply describe things, from left to right, the values are the second, minute, hour, day of the month, and day of the week to run the job.
+To simply describe this, it represents, from left to right, the second, minute, hour, day of the month, and day of the week to run the job.
 It is beyond the scope of this document to give more information, but you can read more about it [here](https://spring.io/blog/2020/11/10/new-in-spring-5-3-improved-cron-expressions#usage).

-**NOTE:** There is no matching command line argument to override this.